blestander/labradoor/README.md

-# labradoor
+# Labradoor
-A home/landing page for your homelab.
+Labradoor is a tool for building home pages for your home lab or other selfhosted services.